JorgeAvilaG/academic-kickstart/content/authors/admin/_index.md

   url: "http://www.icmol.es/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: phD student at Universitat de Valencia

 interests:
-- Artificial Intelligence
+- Photovoltaic devices
-- Computational Linguistics
+- Perovskites and other new materials
-- Information Retrieval
+- Computing

 education:
   courses: